JTHall94/Example-Repository/README.md

 # Example-Repository

-This is a basic repository example
+This is a basic repository example to show a little bit about how git and github work.